gregid/standard-resource/docs/introduction/core-concepts.md

 ### Groups

+A group is a collection of resources.
+Groups can be ordered, or they can be unordered.

-A common requirement of applications is to group resources together.
-You might need an ordered group of resources, such as when a user arranges some resources within a list in the UI.
-Or, you might need an unordered group, like when a user selects some resources by checking checkboxes in the app.
+Groups are designed for the common use case applications have of needing to organize resources together.
+Your application need an ordered group of resources, such as when a user arranges some resources within a list in the UI.
+Or, it may might need an unordered group, like when a user selects some resources by checking checkboxes in the app.

+Anytime that you need to organize resources together for any use case, you can use groups.

-Groups were designed to support these sorts of situations.
-Like resources, groups are stored in the state tree.
+Groups are stored in the state tree alongside your resources.